 Find Outreach, Connection, and Hope

 Are you in need of outreach, connection, and hope?
-If so, UDSF's Newborn Outreach Program is for you.
+If so, UDSF's New Parent Outreach Program is for you.
 This program welcomes new parents who have a child with Down syndrome into our community with a care package and quarterly educational breakfasts.

 Studies show early intervention for babies with Down syndrome helps improve cognition, gross motor, and fine motor skills in early childhood development, thereby helping to ready toddlers for their school years and everyday life.
 The federal government requires all states to offer early intervention services to children with developmental delays.